How to Read Meat and Dairy Labels

-A brief guide to labels and animal welfare
+A brief guide to what labels on meat and dairy products mean for animal welfare

 An abundance of labels on meat and dairy products make such claims as "grass fed," "cage free" and "natural."
 What exactly do these labels mean, especially in terms of animal welfare?

 Nearly all animal products in the United States come from factory farms.
 Some of the claims on product packaging represent better conditions for animals than those suffered by animals raised on factory farms, while others don't relate to the animals' welfare at all.
 So, how meaningful are these labels?